perarnau/compasxmp/README.md

 ## Using this repository

-You will find in this repository a pdf version of all the slides used and a valid C version of all example codes from the XMP online tutorial.
+You will find in this repository a pdf version of all the slides used and several C codes related to the XMP online tutorial.
+The examples dir contains XMP versions of some very popular benchmarks (NAS EP and LU, RandomAccess from HPCC).